denialromeo/danielmoore.us/deep-thoughts.md

 <hr>

-In the dot-com bust of the early 2000's, [more than one million jobs were lost](https://www.nytimes.com/2023/01/20/technology/tech-layoffs-millennials-gen-x.html).
+During the dot-com bust of the early 2000's, [more than one million jobs were lost](https://www.nytimes.com/2023/01/20/technology/tech-layoffs-millennials-gen-x.html).
 It took 20 years for the job market to recover to the peak of the dot-com boom in 2021.

 Since mid-2022, a new bust is upon us.
 At least [400,000](https://layoffs.fyi/) jobs have been lost.
 I suspect it might actually be much higher.
 My father was laid off with 5% of his company from his job in June 2023 (and effectively forcibly retired), but his layoff doesn't seem to have been publicly announced.

 This new bust comes along at a fascinating point.
 Interest rates, which have been going down for my whole life, are suddenly back up to 1990's levels.
 Rent and food prices have skyrocketed.

-The U.S. is losing allies left and right while previously joke groups like BRICS rise to prominence.
-Saudi Arabia has now joined the bloc, effectively signaling the imminent demise of the U.S. dollar.

-ChatGPT has revolutionized computer programming, allowing one motivated engineer to do the work of four or five.
-Remote work has also been proven feasible at scale by the pandemic.
+Remote work has been proven feasible at scale by the pandemic.
+ChatGPT has also revolutionized computer programming, allowing one motivated engineer to do the work of four or five.

-Some predictions I have for the future U.S. job market &ndash;
+Given all these developments, some predictions for the future U.S. software job market &ndash;

+* Remote work makes workers interchangeable so long as they share the same time zone.
+Canada has committed to taking in [1.5 million](https://www.bbc.com/news/world-us-canada-63643912) immigrants by 2025.
+Their [points&#8209;based](https://www.cic.gc.ca/english/immigrate/skilled/crs-tool.asp) immigration system prioritizes skilled, educated migrants.

+    It's pretty obvious that many of these 1.5 million will work remotely for U.S. tech companies from Vancouver and Toronto.
+This effectively makes the H-1B visa redundant.
+Why deal with all the political headaches of immigration when you can just bring them in next door?

+    (As a side note, this is a good argument for investing in Canadian real estate, or at least for *not* investing in U.S. real estate.
+Without highly-paid software engineer jobs in San Francisco, nobody will be willing to purchase a house in the Bay Area.)

+*

 <hr>

-Most of the world's problems are caused by there being too many excess males.
+Many of the world's problems are caused by there being too many excess males.

 In our age of fossil fuels and artificial intelligence, we really don't need most men around at all.
-Women are intrinsically valuable (in part because they're naturally inclined to take orders rather than try to give them), but I've seen many good things (clubs, companies, countries) ruined because idiot males ran them into the ground to satisfy their egos or to humiliate other men.
+Women are intrinsically valuable, but I've seen many good things (clubs, companies, countries) ruined because idiot males ran them into the ground to satisfy their egos or to humiliate other men.

-Religions like Islam are actually built on humiliating men.
-"Islam" literally translates to "submission", and policies like polygamy and circumcision are explicitly designed to cut most males out of all wealth and power.
-This is the main reason why Islam expanded the way it did &ndash; war captives were the only way for poor men to find wives.
-It's a religion built on male sexual frustration.

 All future children should be born through in-vitro fertilization, and only females should be born.
 There's probably enough frozen sperm to last for ten lifetimes, so we could get rid of men entirely, though maybe 10% of births could be male so that there's a leadership class.